CORPORATE SOCIAL RESPONSIBILITY POLICY Of

 The CSR policy of the company may be amended at any time by the board of the company on the Recommendation of the CSR committee.

 On approval of The CSR policy or any amendments thereof, the contents of the policy shall be included in the Boards’ report.
-At the end of each financial year, the CSR committee shall prepare a report of the CSR program in the prescribed form relating to the financial year and submit to the board for its inclusion in the Board’s report.
+At the end of each financial year, the CSR committee shall prepare a report of the CSR program in the prescribed form relating to the financial year and shall include in the Board’s report.
+Reasons for underspending if any shall be given in such report and approved by the Board of Directors.
+Forms as required to be filed in respect of CSR shall be filed with Ministry of Corporate Affairs.